cpq/bare-metal-programming-guide/README.md

 When an ARM MCU boots, it reads a so-called "vector table" from the beginning of flash memory.
 A vector table is a concept common to all ARM MCUs.
-That is a array of 32-bit addresses of interrupt handlers.
+That is an array of 32-bit addresses of interrupt handlers.
 First 16 entries are reserved by ARM and are common to all ARM MCUs.
 The rest of interrupt handlers are specific to the given MCU - these are interrupt handlers for peripherals.
 Simpler MCUs with few peripherals have few interrupt handlers,